xemantic/github-users/README.md

 * [hamcrest](http://hamcrest.org/JavaHamcrest/) - Matchers that can be combined to create flexible expressions of intent

-These popular dependencies will either have emulation on all the platforms or transpile to the native code.
+These popular dependencies will either have emulation on all the platforms or be transpiled to the native code.

 ## Model-View-Presenter